hackclub/winter/GalaxyGamingBoy.md

 ## Summary

-I am planning to build an arduino project that will take parameters like the temprature and it will decide if the location is suitable for growing a plant.
+I am planning to build an arduino project that will take parameters like the temperature and it will decide if the location is suitable for growing a plant.
-It will then communicate those result by bluetooth on a mobile device using a custom app.
+It will then communicate those result using bluetooth on a mobile device using a custom app.
 I am excited to work on this project because I live in a rural area and we have a lot of flowers that we need to take care of and this would be the perfect tool to help plant more flowers.

 ## Plan